-Since each person has a unique response to high altitude, we can’t tell you exactly how you will feel, but Yolanda and Meg can attest that they definitely felt better than on any other trip by using the method of sleeping two nights in Xining, taking the train from Xining to Lhasa, and using Diamox.
+Since each person has a unique response to high altitude, we can’t tell you exactly how you will feel, but Yolanda and Meg can attest that they definitely felt better than on any other visit to Tibet by using the method of sleeping two nights in Xining, taking the train from Xining to Lhasa, and using Diamox.

 Sign up to get instant access to our FREE Tibet Travel Planning Guide that shows you exactly how to: